atomiv/atomiv.github.io/_pages/framework/09-dev-ops/03-tools.md

 DevOps teams also use good balance between practical approach and tools to integrate and automate processes in organization.
 Commonly used tools to support daily operations:

-* Scripting and Programming Languages
+* Bash, Python, Go
-Bash, Python, Go
+Scripting and programming languages

 * Docker, rkt, LXC, runC, containerd
 Container is a lightweight virtual environment for running applications.